Kevin Smith rides a Plane

 Please Click to Tweet This Blog Post on Twitter!Please Click to Add to DiggPlease Click to give a Thumbs up to this Post on StumbleUpon

-63 Responses to “Kevin Smith rides a Plane”
+63 responses to “Kevin Smith rides a Plane”

-1. jynksie says:
+1. jynksie Avatar

 Hey, on a good day, the average person is already right on top of you… but if you have to lift up those arm rests and your ass comes rolling onto my lap… we have a problem!!
 My opinion is, if you fit in the seat, even blood clotting tightly and don’t have to raise the arm rests, you are golden!!
 If you have to lift them and my face is smothered by your armpit or ginormous jiggling mooby-boobs, then you need to buy a second seat and give us all that respectful amount of personal plane space!

-2. Brogan says:
+2. Brogan Avatar

 Lol, nice one.
 That is a mighty gray area there.
 How about if TWO oversize people have to sit next to each other?
 THEN what?
 Maybe the airlines should have a ‘seat tryout’ to see if you need to buy 1 or 2 tickets BEFORE you get on the plane.